 The “fire” part of “wildfire,” unfortunately, isn’t the only thing victims have to worry about during these devastating fires.
 The smoke from wildfires also poses risks to health and safety, even after firefighters contain the conflagration.
 Smoke containing harmful chemicals and substances can linger in the air after containment and spread far beyond the lick of the flames.
 Smoke can cause air quality problems, smoke-related property damage, and injuries from smoke inhalation.
-Contact Eric Ratinoff Law if you’re suffering from smoke-related damages after the Wine Country Wildfires.
+Contact the wildfire lawyer Eric Ratinoff Law if you’re suffering from smoke-related damages after the Wine Country Wildfires.

 Types of Smoke Damage

 The Wine Country Fires consist of 21 major wildfires, including Tubbs Fire – now the most destructive fire in California’s history.
 The flames burned more than 245,000 acres, destroyed at least 8,700 structures, and killed 42 people.
 It is a firestorm that will go down in history as one of the worst the state has ever experienced.
 As thousands of homes went up in smoke, most people evacuated to safety.
 Weeks later, the immense smoke clouds from the fires are still affecting communities throughout Wine Country, causing issues such as:

 - The worst air quality on record for the Bay Area

 - Exacerbation of respiratory diseases such as asthma and emphysema

 - Particulates entering the bloodstream

 - Breathing in harmful chemicals such as carbon monoxide